theroyallab/tabbyAPI/README.md

    3. ROCm 5.6: `pip install -r requirements-amd.txt`

-5. If you want the `/v1/chat/completions` endpoint to work with a list of messages, install fastchat by running `pip install fschat[model_worker]`

 ## Configuration

 A config.yml file is required for overriding project defaults.
 If you are okay with the defaults, you don't need a config file!